Category Archives: Horror

 Retired stockbroker Philip Grayson (Cushing) moves into the house with plans to read, garden, and relax.
 Though initially he occupies himself with his hobbies, he quickly becomes lonely.
 One day, while wandering around town, he happens upon a wax museum.

-Grayson explores the museum and finds a sculpture of a dead woman he had been in love with.
+Grayson explores the museum and finds a sculpture of a dead woman he had loved.
 The museum’s proprietor explains that he based the likeness of the sculpture on his late wife, who had been executed after murdering his best friend.

 Despite featuring Cushing, it’s a moderately good story but lacks the compelling nature of a couple of the other vignettes.

-It’s less about the house itself and more about the wax museum and obsession is the subject matter.
+It’s less about the house itself and more about the wax museum and obsession as the subject matter.

 While decent, Waxworks didn’t blow me away either.